cockroachdb/docs/cockroachcloud/cloud-api.md

   - `{cluster name}` is the name of the cluster you specified when creating the cluster.
   - `{CockroachDB version}` is the version of CockroachDB running on this cluster.
   - `{account ID}` is the ID of the account that created the cluster.
 If the cluster was created using the API, this will be the service account ID associated with the secret key used when creating the cluster.
-  - `{region name}` is the cloud infrastructure provider region where the cluster is located.
+  - `{region name}` is the zone code of the cloud infrastructure provider where the cluster is located.

 ## Retrieve information about a specific cluster